 Ref.
-Question Policy Principles M1 Are all common area fire door and frames in good condition and appropriately fire rated?
+Question Policy Principles

+M1 Are all common area fire door and frames in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.

-Answer Finding/Observation No The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
-This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
-All of the residents storeroom fire doors only have two hinges fitted.
+Answer Finding/Observation

+N/A There are no common area fire doors.